pranabekka/pranabekka.github.io/content/drafts/reference-inference-2.md

 while preserving the independence of variables.
 However, it's much more low-level than Go.
-You must explicitly manage references and copies, but especially the lifetimes of variables in order to avoid garbage collection.
+You must explicitly manage references and copies, but especially the duration of variables as the program is running in order to avoid garbage collection.
 While Rust makes you go out of your way to write incorrect code,